metabase/metabase/docs/administration-guide/06-configuration-settings.md

 ### Anonymous Tracking
 This option turns determines whether or not you allow anonymous data about your usage of Metabase to be sent back to us to help us improve the product. *Your database’s data is never tracked or sent*.

----
-## Next: solving common problems
-Got a problem?
-The answer might be in our [list of common problems](07-common-problems.md).